OnkarKulkarni-8973145/database-testing-final-exam/persistence-service/backend/README.md

 #### Testing

-Running this command will run all the tests
+Running this command will run all the unit tests

 ```bash
 npm run test
 ```

-Running this command will run the tests in watch mode (the tests will re-run on save)
+Running this command will run the unit tests in watch mode (the unit tests will re-run on save)

 ```bash
 npm run test -- --watch